jcmosc/Compute/README.md

 ### Build as a framework

-This package can also be built as a framework using `Compute.xcodeproj`.
+This package can also be built as a XCFramework bundle using Xcode by running `Scripts/create-xcframework.sh`.

 ## Acknowledgments